 Sex Chromosome Abnormality (pictured above)

-What a karyotype cannot tell us
+What can’t a karyotype tell us?

 There are many genetic disorders that are the result of single gene mutations such as very small deletions or duplications of the genes or very subtle chromosome rearrangements.
 Additionally, there are many genetic disorders that are caused by multiple genes interacting.
 These disorders cannot be detected by chromosome analysis.